Carolyn Bennett

-Carolyn Ann Bennett (born December 20, 1950) is a Canadian ambassador and retired politician.
+Carolyn Ann Bennett (born December 20, 1950) is a Canadian diplomat, physician, and retired politician.
 A member of the Liberal Party, she represented Toronto—St. Paul's in the House of Commons from 1997 to 2024, and was a cabinet minister in the governments of Paul Martin and Justin Trudeau.
 She was the minister of State for Public Health from 2003 to 2006, the minister of Crown–Indigenous Relations from 2015 to 2021 and the minister of Mental Health and Addictions from 2021 to 2023.
 In 2024, she became the Ambassador of Canada to the Kingdom of Denmark.
 Prior to entering politics, Bennett worked as a family physician for 20 years.

 Early life, education and career

 Carolyn Ann Bennett was born in Toronto on December 20, 1950.
 She attended Havergal College.
 She graduated with a degree in medicine from the University of Toronto in 1974 and received her certification in family medicine in 1976.
 In 2004, she was awarded an honorary fellowship from the Society of Obstetricians and Gynaecologists of Canada for her contributions to medicine, especially women's health.